groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/image/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guide to embedding images in PPTX pages using JavaScript"
+    title: "Guide to adding images in PPTX using JavaScript"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) empowers Node.js via Java applications to seamlessly integrate image signatures into PPTX documents.
 Enhance your application's capabilities with our comprehensive library.